OryxProject/oryx/src/site/markdown/docs/admin.md

 Where a Kafka broker or Zookeeper server is called for, you can and should specify a comma-separated list of `host:port` pairs where there are multiple hosts.
 Example: `your-zk-1:2181,your-zk-2:2181`.

-Also note whether your Zookeeper instance is using a chroot path.
-This is simply a path suffixed to the `host:port`, like `your-zk:2181/your-chroot`.
-It is often `/kafka` if it is set.
-You can omit this if you are not using a chroot.
-Note: if you have multiple Zookeeper servers, and a chroot, only add the chroot once, at the end: `your-zk-1:2181,your-zk-2:2181/kafka`

 ## Java